Laurencvengros/ORM_E-Commerce/README.md

 ## User Story

 ```
-AS A business owner
+AS A manager at an internet retail company
-I WANT to be able to view and manage the departments, roles, and employees in my company
+I WANT a back end for my e-commerce website that uses the latest technologies
-SO THAT I can organize and plan my business'
+SO THAT my company can compete with other e-commerce companies
 ```